 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
 Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
-We strongly recommend against this option.
-Typically a homeowner who is concerned about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
+We strongly recommend against this route.
+Usually a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
 It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a system, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and demand different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
+The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
+The phrase “drop-in” is indicating retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+In part, this is because different refrigerants work at different pressure levels and demand different parts to run, which means the technician is forced to replace the most expensive components of your system to fit with the new refrigerant.
 If this vital step is avoided, your system will quickly stop operating, and you’ll need to get a new unit anyway.
+If you are dead set on exploring this option, then consult with an HVAC company to determine your best replacement refrigerant.

-It’s smart to discuss pricing offers with your HVAC provider if you’re worried about cost.
+It’s better to discuss pricing options with your HVAC provider if you’re concerned about cost.
 At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
-To reduce the chances of an emergency on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old AC before it breaks down.
+To reduce the chances of an emergency on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old system before it breaks down.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe